Cpecific/twwh2_ctm/README.md

 If you can't make this shit work, contact me vahonin.prog@gmail.com

 # UI Layout Parser
-So, i fucked up a lot with wasting time.
-It's another example in recent years that Google is shit and I can't find anything useful in it.
-There is parser by __Alpaca__ and his inheritor __taw__, which I found, when already completed my parser (not like i wouldn't need to spend weeks of hard work on this project, but it could save me a couple of weeks).
+There is parser by __Alpaca__ and his inheritor __taw__ for older versions.

-Anyway, my parser "supports" version from 70 to 129; has a lot of deciphered fields; examples of use in `export.php`, outdated as a reference, but still can be used; easier (compared to xml) web representation in `ui.php`.
+My parser "supports" version from 70 to 133; has a lot of deciphered fields; examples of use in `export.php`, outdated as a reference, but still can be used; easier (compared to xml) web representation in `ui.php`.

 Supported games:
 * Warhammer